The Department of Motor Vehicles is the government agency responsible for keeping all accident reports.

 Requesting the Report from the Police Department that Responded to the Accident

-If you wish to get a copy of your report through the police department that responded to the accident, the easiest way is to visit that department’s website and request the report to be sent by mail or if you can pick it up in person.
+If you wish to get a copy of your report through the police department that responded to the accident, the easiest way is to visit that department’s website and request the report to be sent by mail, or you can pick it up in person.

 Accepted Payment Methods for Virginia Car Accident Reports